Research Blog / Negotiated Project Stage One /

 2. Rising male mental illness.
 Emma noted that in the UK, suicide is the leading killer of men age 20-49.
 This statistic surpasses deaths caused by accidents, cancer and coronary heart disease.
 A significant reason suicide has such a precedence is because men feel unable to ask for help as it will give the appearance they are somehow less of a "man."
 If females are solely categorized as the "sensitive communicators" this leaves little room for a male to feel empowered to voice his needs, and process vital feelings.

 3. Closeted sexuality and gender identity issues.
-New York Times study shows millions of gay men still remain in the closet.
+A New York Times study shows millions of gay men still remain in the closet.
 Gay men are half as likely as straight men to acknowledge their sexuality on social networks.
 A tenth of gay men say that they do not even tell their inner circle about their sexuality.
 Gay porn searches are, for the most part, equally prevalent in all states, including conservative ones.
 This suggests that there are just as many gay men in less tolerant states as there are in accepting states -- they're just suffering in secret.
 Statisticians of this study also noted a common assumption from wives is that their husbands may be gay, saying, "In the United States, of all Google searches that begin 'Is my husband...,' the most common word to follow is 'gay.'"
 Alarmingly, 21 of the 25 states where this question is most frequently probed, support for gay rights is lower than the national average.
 In other words, many men are directly affected by how society presents and personifies the male gender.

 4. Male aggression repercussions.
 Whether the aggression is within the confines of a corporate boardroom or bedroom walls, males have been conditioned to seek a dominating stance within their relationships (be it co-workers or significant others) and often encouraged to underplay the significance of their aggressive behavior.
 To allow a woman to rise to an equal or upper hand is often referred to as "being whipped" or other condescending terms.